 Temporary Residence Adaptation Grant

-The third VA-sponsored housing assistance grant is the Temporary Residence Adaptation Grant, which enables veterans to make adjustments to a temporary home (or the home of a family member) as opposed to a permanent residence.
-Like the SAH and SHA grants, the Temporary Residence Adaptation grant is intended for veterans with qualifying service-connected disabilities, although they need not own or plan to own a home in order to qualify.
+The third VA-sponsored housing assistance grant is the Temporary Residence Adaptation grant, which enables veterans to make adjustments to a temporary home (or the home of a family member) as opposed to a permanent residence.
+Like the SAH and SHA grants, the TRA grant is intended for veterans with qualifying service-connected disabilities, although they need not own or plan to own a home in order to qualify.

 The eligibility criteria for all three VA-sponsored housing assistance grants differ slightly depending on the particular program.
 Still, the main requirement is having a qualifying service-connected disability as defined by the Department of Veterans Affairs.

-Also, while the SAH and SHA require that the veteran either own or plan to own a home (or a family member, for the SHA), the TRA grant is not based on homeownership.
+Also, while the SAH and SHA require that the veteran (or a family member, for the SHA) either own or plan to own a home, the TRA grant is not based on homeownership.

 For Fiscal Year 2021, the maximum total funding amounts are: